 When you use the search box (after creating and logging in to your Mastodon account) you can type a full username into the search box and easily find whoever you are looking for.
 Provided you know their username.
+Or paste the full url to their profile in the search box.
 You can also explore directories of users and find people who seem interesting to you.

 Quick path to following

 - Find one person worth following.
 This can sometimes feel like the most time-consuming part, but maybe you're already there.
 There are two directories with people organised by subject areas, the first and oldest is this list called Trunk.
 The other one that just launched and is growing is on fediverse.info.

 - Look at the people that person follows and is followed by.
 You're bound to find some more interesting people.